-4) identify problems related to the market structure and the behaviours of the stakeholders. c.
+- c.
 Estimate the profitability of projects and firms with an understanding of how project and corporate finance can be raised from the money and capital markets.
-In particular, students would be able to: understand the time value of money, and calculate net present value and internal rate of return (IRR) of projects; estimate the weighted average cost of capital (WACC) of a firm or a project; evaluate the profitability of a project based on WACC; describe the various financial instruments and understand how their costs could be estimated. d Be able to articulate the roles and interdependence of participants in the construction and real estate industry, including developers, consultants, contractors, property managers and the government. e.
+In particular, students would be able to: - 1) understand the time value of money, and calculate net present value and internal rate of return (IRR) of projects; - 2) estimate the weighted average cost of capital (WACC) of a firm or a project; - 3) evaluate the profitability of a project based on WACC; - 4) describe the various financial instruments and understand how their costs could be estimated. - d..
+Be able to articulate the roles and interdependence of participants in the construction and real estate industry, including developers, consultants, contractors, property managers and the government. - e.
 Be able to effectively communicate their ideas, to make contributions to teamwork and to demonstrate their leadership potential.
 Students are required to present their works and findings in groups and lead the discussions afterwards, learning to communicate their ideas and advance their arguments in an effective and convincing manner.
 The group work setting will also facilitate their understanding of group dynamics, cultivating their leadership skills and nurturing their sense of responsibility being part of a team.
 They are assessed both individually and as a group.
-An overview of macro-economic theories.
-Roles of property and construction on the economy, with comparisons between some economies around the globe and the particular case of Hong Kong.
-The relationship between the property/construction industry, the financial institutions, markets and the participants.
-Pricing of financial instruments including debts, equities and REITs.
-Economic viability and financial feasibility of projects including their externalities such as carbon emissions.
-An overview of market structure, performance and behaviour of the real estate and construction industry in Hong Kong.
-Economic problems associated with the Asian Financial Crisis, the Sub-prime Crisis and globalisation.
-Students spend half of their total contact hours in mass lectures, and another half in seminars.
-Tutorials are interactive and students are encouraged to participate in discussions.
-Topics are introduced in the lectures and the key issues highlighted as well, supplemented with further learning and reference materials downloaded from the web.
-Subsequent seminars provide the opportunity for more in-depth discussion of the main issues delivered in the lectures.
-Themes of the seminars will follow closely that of the lectures, so that the framework introduced in the lectures can be further illustrated, exemplified and elaborated.
-Learning materials will also be assessible from the web.